 - To synchronize with the latest training before beginning an analysis task, set SyncDatabase=TRUE in the [TaskName] section for your analysis task.
 HPE Media Server will load the training it needs to complete the task.
 This ensures that HPE Media Server uses the latest training. - To prevent HPE Media Server synchronizing with the training database before beginning a task, set SyncDatabase=FALSE in the [TaskName] section for your analysis task.
-Then, manually synchronize the training data you need by running the actions SyncFaces, SyncDetectors, SyncObjects, and SyncClassifiers.
-You can add the database parameter to the SyncFaces and SyncObjects actions to choose which database to load into memory. - To remove face databases, object databases, or classifiers from memory, you can use the actions UnsyncFaces, UnsyncDetectors, UnsyncObjects, or UnsyncClassifiers.
+Then, manually synchronize the training data by running the action SyncClassifiers. - To remove all image classification training from memory, use the action UnsyncClassifiers.